 Looking Ahead to the Future of Recreational Marijuana In Massachusetts

 June 1st will mark when the retail and product manufacturer license applications open to eligible parties, with certain restrictions.
 Given the sizeable number of priority status applicants, initial approvals are mainly expected to go to established medical marijuana dispensaries and the economic empowerment applicants.

 Among the fast-tracked applications, over 100 are from pre-established medical marijuana entities that have not yet actually opened any medical dispensaries.
 Debates are ongoing as to whether allowing hybridization of these shops will help or hurt the medical marijuana industry.

-Many presuppose that those who are using cannabinoids to aid themselves due to medical issues will find incentive to continue to pursue and maintain medical marijuana licenses due to the that the fact that recreational marijuana sales will be taxed upwards of 20%, and there are other benefits afforded to medical patients not available to recreational clients.
+Many presuppose that those who are using cannabinoids to aid themselves due to medical issues will find incentive to continue to pursue and maintain medical marijuana licenses due to the that the fact that recreational marijuana sales will be taxed upwards of 20%, and there are other benefits afforded to medical cardholders not available to recreational clients.

 Come fall, expectations are that the opportunity to buy weed legally will become more abundant.
 By that point, those granted cultivation licenses in May will start to have a more ample supply to provide to those who obtained retail marijuana licenses in June, of whom initially about three quarters are expected to be economic empowerment applicants.